Scroll down for information and advice on court cases after a fatal crash.

 If someone is likely to face criminal charges for causing the death, the coroner will usually suspend their investigation until after criminal proceedings have finished.
 At this stage, the coroner may provide a ‘certificate of the fact of death’ (also known as an interim death certificate).
 Following any criminal proceedings the coroner can only resume the investigation if they consider that there is a “sufficient reason” for doing so.

 Coroners are assisted by coroners’ officers.
 Part of their role is to give you information, and answer any questions you may have, about the coroner’s investigation.
-Sometimes this role is carried out by other
+Sometimes this role is carried out by other staff in the coroner’s office.
+Your police contact can tell you how to contact the coroner’s office.

 An inquest is a public court hearing to discover the facts of the death.
 An inquest is unlikely to be held if criminal proceedings are underway and, subsequently, the coroner considers that all relevant evidence was heard as part of those criminal proceedings.
 An inquest is also unlikely if the cause of death is identified as natural causes.